 searching news articles in the Internet.

-Newspaper companies, who gauged this trend, have been trying to
+Newspaper companies, which gauged this trend, have been trying to

 revamp themselves by increasing their digital applications.
 Digital

-advertising revenue remains a sole performer in the newspaper
+advertising revenue remains the sole performer in the newspaper

 industry.
-McClatchy witnessed 1.5% rise in digital advertising
+McClatchy witnessed a 1.2% rise in digital advertising